Keyboard shortcuts

 What should I work on?

-The Rust project is quite large and it can be difficult to know which parts of the project need help, or are a good starting place for beginners.
+The rust monorepo is quite large and it can be difficult to know which parts need help, or are a good starting place for beginners.
 Here are some suggested starting places.

 Easy or mentored issues